Strong-TransCenter: Improved Multi-Object Tracking based on Transformers with Dense Representations: Experiments

 \subsection{Dataset and Evaluation Metrics}

 The experiments were conducted on the MOT17 dataset \cite{Milan2016} which is composed of 7 videos for training and 7 videos for testing, and the MOT20 dataset \cite{MOT20_Dendorfer2020} which is composed of 4 videos for training and 4 videos for testing.
 The videos feature many pedestrians in various natural scenarios (streets, shopping centers etc.) with different lighting conditions, static or moving camera, different camera fps and resolution etc. The train set contains annotation files with bounding box locations for every object in every frame.
 The test set has only the videos available while performance evaluation is done using the MOTchallenge website with restrictive measures to avoid overfitting.

-Methods in the MOTChallenge are evaluated using several main metrics. \textbf{MOTA} (Multipe Object Tracking Accuracy) \cite{MOTA_Bernardin2008} has been used as the main evaluation metric for MOT for many years.
+Methods in the MOTChallenge are evaluated using several main metrics.

+\textbf{MOTA} (Multipe Object Tracking Accuracy) \cite{MOTA_Bernardin2008} has been used as the main evaluation metric for MOT for many years.
 It is calculated by the formula:

-Where $FN$, $FP$, $IDSW$, and $GT$ are the numbers of false negatives (misses), false positives, ID switches and ground truth labels respectively in all the frames of the sequence. \textbf{MOTP} (Multiple Object Tracking Precision) \cite{MOTA_Bernardin2008} is the measure of position precision, regardless of of the detection and identification skills of the tracker.
+Where $FN$, $FP$, $IDSW$, and $GT$ are the numbers of false negatives (misses), false positives, IDSWs and ground truth labels respectively in all the frames of the sequence.
+This metric places a greater emphasis on detection-based errors and is therefore more useful when evaluating a tracker's detector.

+\textbf{MOTP} (Multiple Object Tracking Precision) \cite{MOTA_Bernardin2008} is the measure of position precision, regardless of of the detection and identification skills of the tracker.
 It is calculated as:

-Where $D$ is the sum of distances between predicted positions and ground truth positions, and $M$ is the number of matches found for all frames. \textbf{IDF1} \cite{IDF1} is a measurement of the tracker's ability to retain all of the objects identifications throughout the sequence, and is based on the standard F1 score that balances between precision and recall in classification tasks.
+Where $D$ is the sum of distances between predicted positions and ground truth positions, and $M$ is the number of matches found for all frames.

+\textbf{IDF1} \cite{IDF1} is a measurement of the tracker's ability to retain all of the objects' identifications throughout the sequence, and is based on the standard F1 score that balances between precision and recall in classification tasks.
 It is widely used in the MOTChallenge benchmark and is calculated by the formula: